 Subsequently, the two languages have diverged, both adding features not present in the other.
 Not withstanding that, there is still a significant syntactic and semantic overlap between C and C++.
 So the starting point for this report has been the equivalent for C. However, in many cases, the additional features of C++ provide mechanisms for avoiding the vulnerabilities inherited from C, and these are reflected in the following sections.

-Include discussions of Object orientation, static, and const
+Include discussions of Object orientation, static, and const, scoped enumerations

 5. Avoiding programming language vulnerabilities in C++